cs-fullstack-2019-fall/django-models-cw-jackbolton901/README.md

 # django-models-cw
+#### You created the models but did not give them the correct name.
+You also populated them with data.
+You did not make the correct amount of items per table.
+3/5 Score: 4/8
 ### Exercise 1
 Add a new Dog model to your schema.
 Give it the fields: name, breed, color, and gender.
 Name should be a dog name, breed should be dog breed, color should be the color of the dog, and gender should be the gender of the dog.